SMAC-Group/course_intro_statistics/slides/chapter4_04.md

 ## Sort observations

 Let us consider the dataset `world` from the `poliscidata` package.
-Imagine that you want to extract Literacy rate (`literacy`) and Life expectancy at birth (`lifeex_total`) for the 5 country with the highest Public expenditure on education as a percentage of GDP (UN).
+Imagine that you want to extract literacy rate (`literacy`) and life expectancy at birth (`lifeex_total`) for the 5 country with the highest public expenditure on education as a percentage of GDP (UN).